M. G. Ramachandran's unrealized projects: Ponniyin Selvan

 In 1958, Ramachandran announced Ponniyin Selvan, a film adaptation of Kalki Krishnamurthy's novel of the same name.
 Ramachandran bought the film rights to the novel for ₹10000, and would produce, direct and star in the adaptation, which would feature an ensemble cast including M G Ramachandran, Gemini Ganesan, Vyjayanthimala, Padmini, Savitri, B. Saroja Devi, M. N. Rajam, T. S. Balaiah, M. N. Nambiar, O. A. K. Thevar and V. Nagayya.
 Before shooting could begin, Ramachandran met with an accident, and the wound took six months to heal; Ramachandran was unable to continue with the film despite renewing the rights four years later.

 Uthama Puthiran

-The film would have featured Ramachandran in dual roles, but was shelved after Venus Pictures announced a film with the same name starring Sivaji Ganesan.
+The film would have featured Ramachandran, but was shelved after Venus Pictures announced a film with the same name starring Sivaji Ganesan in a dual roles.